 Cub Scouts may wear their red “brag” vest, Pack 371 Cub Scout t-shirt, or sweatshirt (Class B) to Den Meetings or less formal outings such as camping.

 What are Pack Meetings?
 Pack meetings occur monthly and usually feature a short program followed by Scout awards and recognition for achievements completed during Den meetings.
-Pack meetings are generally held monthly on the 3rd Wednesday of the month at 6:30pm from September through May.
-Pack 371 normally meets at Oakdale Elementary School in the Cafeteria.
+Pack meetings are generally held monthly on the 3rd Monday of the month at 6:30pm from September through May.
+Pack 371 normally meets at Spring Ridge Elementary School in the Cafeteria.

 Who Runs the Pack?
 The pack is run entirely by volunteers.
 We are always looking for additional volunteers who would like to help out.
 Here are some sample volunteer roles: